 We spent the first full day lounging by the pool.
 Dane and I both said that we can’t remember a time that we relaxed for 7 straight hours with minimal interruptions and just chatted, read and napped.
 It was glorious!
 I started and finished Behind Closed Doors (HIGHLY RECOMMEND) in one afternoon and enjoyed plenty of iced coffee, vodka sodas and sunshine.

 While we were getting ready for dinner, we got a knock at the door and the staff had sent up a bottle of champagne for us to enjoy for my birthday!
-I love little touches like that and we enjoyed a few glasses each before heading out on the town for dinner.
+I love little touches like that and we enjoyed a few glasses each before heading out on the town for dinner at Tommy Bahama.
+I know what you’re thinking – TOMMY BAHAMA?!
+But honestly – the food is delicious and the ambiance is fantastic.
+It’s rarely crowded, too, which is a nice added bonus!

 Sunday we SLEPT IN.
 There was something about the blackout curtains and air conditioning after a full day of being in the sun that sent us into a tropical state of slumbering bliss.
-I’ll be honest – 8AM was sleeping in for us, so when we did finally drag ourselves from bed (and watching NFL Network), we headed down for a poolside breakfast with endless coffee.
+I’ll be honest – 8AM was sleeping in for us, so when we did finally drag ourselves from bed (and watching NFL Network), we headed down for a poolside breakfast at Mahina + Suns with endless coffee.
+For more breakfast and brunch options, be sure to check out 19 Delicious Brunch Spots On Oahu.

 How cute are those pineapple coffee cups?!